brandonlopezh/brandonlopezh/README.md

 <!-- CUSTOMIZE: Change your tagline/bio here -->
 ## 🚀 About Me

 I'm your everyday passionate learner excited about building innovative solutions and learning new technologies.
 I love working with modern web technologies, AI/ML, and creating tools that make people's lives easier.
-I am also a father raising to kiddos and would love for them to be proud of their dad.
+I am also a father raising two kiddos and work hard everyday for them to be proud of their dad.

 <!-- CUSTOMIZE: Add/remove/change technologies.
 Find more badges at shields.io -->
 ## 🛠️ Technologies & Tools